-Today’s topic is concealer, and we will cover the basics of formulation and application.
+Today’s topic is bronzer and contour.
+We will discuss the differences and cover the basics of formulation and application.

-I hope you enjoyed these little tips for the perfect concealer application!
-If you have any suggestions for concealers and correctors, either formulas or application, please comment!
+I hope you enjoyed these little tips for the perfect bronzer and contour application!
+If you have any suggestions for bronzers and contours, either formulas or application, please comment!
 I would love to hear!